burcuku/webpage/_pages/about.md

 **Events/Announcements:**
 * [Contact me](mailto:b.ozkan@tudelft.nl) for MSc projects if you are interested in working on software testing and distributed systems.
 * I am excited to start working as an Assist.
 Prof. in the TU Delft Software Engineering Research Group ([SERG](https://se.ewi.tudelft.nl/)) as of September'20.
-* I am honoured to be awarded with [Delft Technology Fellowship](https://www.tudelft.nl/over-tu-delft/werken-bij-tu-delft/campagnes/delft-technology-fellowship/) for assistant professors.
+* I am awarded with [Delft Technology Fellowship](https://www.tudelft.nl/over-tu-delft/werken-bij-tu-delft/campagnes/delft-technology-fellowship/) for assistant professors.
 * I will serve in the PC committee of [ECOOP'21](https://2021.ecoop.org/).
 * Served the ERC committee of [OOPSLA'20](https://2020.splashcon.org/track/splash-2020-oopsla).
 * Served in the PC committee of [MPLR'20](https://mplr2020.cs.manchester.ac.uk/).